How To Use Our Shampoo, Body & Shaving Bars

-If you have really short hair, you may use quick circular scrubbing motions on hair and head for a quicker, super clean lather!
+If you have really short hair, you may use quick circular scrubbing motions on your hair and head for a faster, super clean lather!

-Try not to get too much water in your hair during this time as it will wash the soap out before you have a chance to truly LATHER.
-It is best to turn off your showerhead (also saving water) or stand away from the spray while lathering until ready to add more water or rinse.
+Try not to get too little or too much water in your hair during this time as it will wash the soap out before you have a chance to truly LATHER.
+It is best to turn off your showerhead (also saving water) or stand away from the spray while lathering until you are ready to add more water or rinse.